JemWritesCode/Udemy-Angular2-Tutorial-Project-Files/README.md

 https://www.udemy.com/the-complete-guide-to-angular-2

 node_modules folder has been removed.
-Run "npm install" from command line to install all packages from package.json
+Install NPM(Node package manager) & run "npm install" from command line to install all packages from package.json for each project.